 “Yeah, he said to touch the middle part of your left pinky with your thumb.
 Are you ready?”

-I froze as the Quwallie stopped right in front of me.
+My mind went blank again as the Quwallie stopped right in front of me.
 I wanted to move, but I couldn’t bring myself to.
-Somehow I was able to take a step back, but that was the wrong move because the Quwallie was fast and as soon as he saw movement, he grabbed me by the neck and lifted me high in the air.
+Somehow I was able to take a step back, but that was the wrong move because the Quwallie was fast and as soon as he saw my glimmer of fear, he grabbed me by the neck and lifted me high in the air.

 All of a sudden my arms moved on their own, and quickly.
 I punch the inside of his forearm next to his elbow and it unlocked, then two more consecutive hits released his grip from my neck.